Ravy-LFL/GlycoFreq/README.md

 And another with the more precise informations about the carbohydrate in interaction with the the residue.
 Columns of this file => **residue**,**segid**,**carbohydrate**,**carbohydrate_number**,**group**,**frame**.

-And it produced PDB file of the input protein, but with the b-factor replaced by the percentage of time that a residue was a contact with the carbohydrate.
+It produced PDB file of the input protein, but with the b-factor replaced by the percentage of time that a residue was a contact with the carbohydrate.
 One PDB file is produce by carbohydrate.

+And a **log** file.

 ## Color with Pymol